Greekforce1821/Semaphores_Processes/README.md

   - Copy the full path that the terminal displayed to you and open another terminal window.

-  - Issue the command: `nano ~/.bashrc` to insert the path from the helper file.
+  - Issue the command: `nano ~/.bashrc` to insert the path from the main file.

-  - Insert the following command at the end of the file (.bashrc): `export PATH=$PATH:/home/username/helper`
+  - Insert the following command at the end of the file (.bashrc): `export PATH=$PATH:/home/username/Semaphores_Processes`

 **Warning:** You need to replace the username with the name you are using!